How to Start a Food Business in Arkansas

 The How to Start a Food Processing Business in Arkansas publication by the Arkansas Food Innovation Center is a great in-depth resource to guide you through these steps.

 Product Development, Testing and Scale Up

 - Share Grounds - Marshall, McCrory and Rison

-Processing Rules and Regulations
+Processing Rules and Regulations for Packaged Food Products

-When you have finalized your commercial scale recipe, your product will need to be approved and made in a facility inspected and permitted as a "Manufactured/Wholesale Food Establishment" by the Arkansas Department of Health.
+When you have finalized your commercial scale recipe, your product will need to be approved and made in a facility inspected and permitted as a "Manufactured/Wholesale Food Establishment" by the Arkansas Department of Health (ADH).
 Consider starting out in a shared-use commercial kitchen until you are ready to build your own establishment.

 When developing your label, be sure to include these mandatory elements: